justchokingaround/lobster/README.md

       Continue watching from current history
     -d, --download [path]
-      Downloads movie or episode that is selected (if no path is provided, it defaults to the current directory) -h, --help
+      Downloads movie or episode that is selected (if no path is provided, it defaults to the current directory) -e, --edit
+      Edit config file using an editor defined with lobster_editor in the config (\$EDITOR by default) -h, --help
       Show this help message and exit
     -i, --image-preview